Teams Banner.jpg

 Master of Architecture, University of Maryland

-Master of Real Estate Development, University of Maryland
+Master of Real Estate Development, UMD

-Bachelor of Science in Architecture, University of Cincinnati
+B.S. in Architecture, University of Cincinnati

 Emilie brings more than fifteen years of architectural experience to her role as Senior Architect at InterAgency, where she leads the design and construction of civic and commercial projects.
 With advanced training in both architecture and real estate development, she bridges design intent with practical execution to deliver thoughtful, enduring work.
 A registered architect in Maryland, Virginia, and Washington, D.C., Emilie has led projects across adaptive reuse, urban infill, and community-oriented developments throughout the region.
 She is recognized for her leadership through all phases of design and construction, her ability to navigate complex approval processes, and her commitment to creating spaces that strengthen community connection.